ckormanyos/pi-crunch-metal/README.md

 # Software Details

-Pi is computed with a quadratically converging Gauss arithmetic geometric mean iteration.
+In this project, $1,000,001$ decmal digits of $\pi$ (i.e., one million and 1) are computed with a quadratically converging Gauss arithmetic geometric mean iteration.
 Memory management uses a custom C++ allocator that manages memory slots aligned to the size of the limb-storage of the individual multiprecision type.